alerta/alerta-docs/gettingstarted/tutorial-1-deploy-alerta.rst

 ==========================

-Let's get started by installing the Alerta server, the web console and do some basic configuration, customisation and housekeeping.
+Let's get started by installing the Alerta server, the web console and doing some basic configuration and customisation.

 **Contents**